Collisions of false-vacuum bubble walls in a quantum spin chain: Results

 \subsection{Near the Tri-Critical Ising point}

-Turning on $\lambda > 0$, we choose the initial bubble size so that the energy, shown in Fig.~\ref{fig:ens_tci}, is well above the pair-production threshold (but still low enough to keep the kink velocity $\ll v_{\max}$).
+Going to nonzero $\lambda = 0.41$, with $g=0.98$, $h=0.001$, we find a mass gap of $m_\mu \approx 0.43$ and a maximum kink velocity $v_{\max} \approx 1.58$, both in lattice units of \eqref{eq:H_OF}.
+The vacuum correlation length is $\xi \approx 3.6$ lattice sites.
+We choose the initial bubble size so that the energy, shown in Fig.~\ref{fig:ens_tci}, is well above the pair-production threshold, but still low enough to keep the kink velocity $\ll v_{\max}$ at all times.
 Here we find clear evidence that unconfined particles are produced.
 Most apparently, Fig.~\ref{fig:implots}~(ii) clearly shows \emph{ballistic} spread of wavepackets emanating from the first collision event.
 To further resolve the scattering outcomes, we project onto meson-pair and kink-antikink-pair quasiparticle bases, finding four dominant ``sectors'', illustrated in Fig.~\ref{fig:spin_comps}, where we tune the quasiparticle basis MPS to match the momentum expectation value of the outgoing quasiparticle wavepackets (as estimated from the Fourier transform of the projected wavefunctions) and compute the spin expectation values of the projected wavefunction for each sector.
 We also compute the scattering outcome probabilities (the norms of the projected wavefunctions)\footnote{For this we use a more sophisticated Fourier analysis that more fully accounts for the momentum dependence of the quasiparticle basis MPS. see App.~\ref{app:detection}.}.
 We find the most likely outgoing configurations to be: a bubble made of type-$0$ kinks $\kappa\overline{\kappa}{}^{(0,0)}$ (elastic channel) with probability $P = 62\%$, then a type-$0$ meson pair $\mu\mu^{(0,0)}$ with $P = 19\%$, and finally a bubble made either of a type-$0$ kink paired with a type-$1$ antikink (higher energy) $\kappa\overline{\kappa}{}^{(0,1)}$, or a type-$1$ kink paired with a type-$0$ antikink $\kappa\overline{\kappa}{}^{(1,0)}$, each with $P \approx 7\%$ (reflection symmetry).
 These outcomes are all kinematically allowed, according to the energetic thresholds shown in Fig.~\ref{fig:ens_tci}.